mattbanderson/mattbanderson.github.io/_posts/2025-11-24-red-river-gorge-backpacking-loop.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54923481622/in/album-72177720330324746/" title="PXL_20251021_150433614"><img src="https://live.staticflickr.com/65535/54923481622_ecf04a6d6b_c.jpg" width="800" height="602" alt="PXL_20251021_150433614"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Remains of the bridge over the Red River*

-The river was easy to cross with the fall being so dry.
+The river was easy to cross with this fall being so dry.
 The bottom was nice and sandy, so I decided to take a break for an early lunch sitting on a log with my feet in the river.
-After a nice break in the sun,

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924549928/in/album-72177720330324746/" title="PXL_20251021_150609138"><img src="https://live.staticflickr.com/65535/54924549928_741115be34_c.jpg" width="800" height="602" alt="PXL_20251021_150609138"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Nice spot for lunch*

-I waded across to the left of the bridge, as I saw a bit of a path and a rope hanging down the bank to help climb up.
-I naively assumed I would just pick up the trail, but there were a ton of downed trees I had to pick my way through.
-After a couple of false starts, I made my way through and picked up the trail, only to pass much easier climb up the bank to meet the trail.
-Moral of the story: if you are heading south on the Sheltowee Trace, cross the river south of the bridge and look for a spot to climb the bank and join the trail.
-I stopped briefly to check out Jump Rock but declined to take a jump myself.
+After a nice break in the sun, I waded across to the left of the bridge, as I saw a bit of a path and a rope hanging down the bank to help climb up.
+I naively assumed I would just pick up the trail, but there were lots of downed trees I had to pick my way through.
+After a couple of false starts, I made my way through and found up the trail, only to pass a much easier climb up the bank to meet the trail. **Moral of the story: if you are heading south on the Sheltowee Trace, cross the river south of the bridge and look for a spot to climb the bank and join the trail.** I stopped briefly to check out Jump Rock but declined to take a jump myself.
 Maybe if it were summer!

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924549978/in/album-72177720330324746/" title="PXL_20251021_160715392"><img src="https://live.staticflickr.com/65535/54924549978_de3366cd46_c.jpg" width="800" height="602" alt="PXL_20251021_160715392"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Not jumping today!*

 Just a bit further down the trail, it bends east then makes a quick hairpin turn back to the west.
-It is at this point that the Low Rider trail splits off.
+It is at this point that the Low Rider Trail splits off.
 According to *Hinterlands*, this trail will take you to Chimney Top Rock and Half Moon Arch.
 I was interested in giving it a shot, and a trail was clear for a hundred feet or so, but it quickly disappeared.
 Not wanting another off-trail episode, I opted to return to the Sheltowee.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924655890/in/album-72177720330324746/" title="PXL_20251021_163436469"><img src="https://live.staticflickr.com/65535/54924655890_562bfcd244_c.jpg" width="602" height="800" alt="PXL_20251021_163436469"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Sunshine along Chimney Top Creek*

 The trail followed Chimney Top Creek for a mile or so before merging into the Rough Trail and crossing the creek heading west.
 I wanted to camp at Hanson's Point, and looking at the map and amount of daylight left, I felt comfortable looping past it to go see Gray's Arch and circling back around along the Pinch 'Em Tight ridge to finish the day at Hanson's.
 Since I would be passing the spur shortly before continuing on my loop, I took an extra liter of water from the creek to cache for the evening/next morning.

 The climb up the ridge was one of the biggest of the trip, checking in at about 500 feet of elevation gain.
 Once up on the ridge, I passed the intersection with the Pinch 'Em Tight trail (where I would come from to end the day) and took the Hanson's Point spur to check it out.
-I reached the first large campsite and dropped my liter of water by log.
+I reached the first large campsite and dropped my liter of water in a circle of logs.
 I ran into several other hikers on the spur--it's a popular place to visit.
 Two of them were coming back from the point and assured me it was well worth it.

 Returning to the Rough Trail (the Sheltowee follows the Pinch 'Em Tight Trail), I descended to Rush Branch.
 A little over a quarter-mile past Rush Branch, as the trail is ascending back onto a ridge, there is a large rock overhang where it is not clear which way the trail goes.
-If I recall correctly, I looked left, thought, "Ha that *looks* like a trail, but I clearly see trail going to the right", went right, realized that went nowhere, and turned back around and went left.
+If I recall correctly, I looked left, thought, *"Ha that looks like a trail, but I clearly see trail going to the right"*, went right, realized that went nowhere, and turned back around and went left.
 Eventually I found a downed tree with a blaze and continued on my way.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924351236/in/album-72177720330324746/" title="PXL_20251021_181758053"><img src="https://live.staticflickr.com/65535/54924351236_43291596df_c.jpg" width="800" height="602" alt="PXL_20251021_181758053"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Left!*

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54923481777/in/album-72177720330324746/" title="PXL_20251021_181753902"><img src="https://live.staticflickr.com/65535/54923481777_6fc348f300_c.jpg" width="800" height="602" alt="PXL_20251021_181753902"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
-"No, right!"
+*No, right!*

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54923480777/in/album-72177720330324746/" title="PXL_20251021_181856246"><img src="https://live.staticflickr.com/65535/54923480777_382a839e0a_c.jpg" width="602" height="800" alt="PXL_20251021_181856246"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
-"Ah, there it is!"
+*Ah, there it is!*

 Once onto Rush Ridge, I took the Veranda Trail spur to the overlook.
-Definitely worth a visit!
+Definitely worth a checking out!
 There is also a nice campsite along the way.
 I took a snack break on the point and relaxed in the sun for a bit.
 A breeze was blowing, making for nearly perfect weather.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924654795/in/album-72177720330324746/" title="PXL_20251021_182938948"><img src="https://live.staticflickr.com/65535/54924654795_45d5509fca_c.jpg" width="800" height="602" alt="PXL_20251021_182938948"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>